-How do I connect Yellowfin to an ODBC Database?
+How do I connect Yellowfin to a database that supports ODBC?

-Use the JDBC-ODBC Bridge with an Easysoft ODBC Driver to connect Yellowfin to an ODBC Database, enabling you to analyse data stored in data stores such as MongoDB and Salesforce.com from your Yellowfin views, dashboards and reports.
+Use the JDBC-ODBC Bridge with an Easysoft ODBC driver to connect Yellowfin to a database that supports ODBC, enabling you to analyse data stored in data stores such as MongoDB and Salesforce from your Yellowfin views, dashboards, and reports.

 Easysoft ODBC drivers use ODBC to connect to the database for which they provide access.
 ODBC is another data access technology, the Microsoft implementation of which is included with Windows.